 Extravaganza countdown—Less than a week to go, ladies and gentlemen!
 The Epiphany Extravaganza is Sat.
 May 25, from 9am - 2pm.

 Please bring in all your items as soon as possible.
 If you would like to donate, or know of anyone would like to donate, a gift certificate, it would be much appreciated and these can be brought in and given to Alison in the office.
 Should you have queries please talk to Liz or email firstname.lastname@example.org.
 Thank you.
 We're looking forward to a fun and successful day!

-Calling all bookworms— The next meeting of the Epiphany Classic Book Club is Sunday, November 18th at 1:00pm in the Feeney Room.
-Join us for spirited discussion of The Thirty-Nine Steps by John Buchan.
-New members welcome!
+Calling all bibliophiles — The next meeting of the Epiphany Classic Book Club is Sunday, May 26 at 1:00pm.
+Enjoy a discussion of The Floating Admiral by members of The Detection Club.

 Anglican Journal - If you wish to keep receiving the Anglican Journal and the diocesan news in the mail, you must confirm your subscription, otherwise the June 2019 issue will be the final one you receive.
 To confirm your subscription, please email email@example.com with your name, address, phone number, and the ID# on your mailing label.